The most extensive and powerful robot control system on the planet

 ;

-This may be typed as a command into the communications window, or sent from a supervisor, which computes the position number, or further compiled into an even higher level definition.
+This may be typed as a command into the communications window, or sent from a supervisor, which computes the position number, or further compiled into an even higher level definition for example a loop that works through the whole tray.

 Extensive input-output is also provided, which is easily programmed and integrated with robot motion, for example suppose a pump were connected to parallel port PA on bit 5.
 You could add a definition thus: